-HDC staff will provide to the Zoning Enforcement Supervisor or a designee the violation to be cited, and the address and owner of the property where the violation has occurred.
-Zoning Enforcement staff will then pursue the violation through the processes outlined in Chapter 8 of the Charlotte Zoning Ordinance.
-Should the violation be corrected through established HDC procedures, HDC Staff will notify the Zoning Enforcement Supervisor or designee to suspend or end their enforcement process on the violation in question.
+HDC Staff will provide to the Zoning Enforcement Supervisor or a designee the violation to be cited, and the address and owner of the property where the violation has occurred.
+Zoning Enforcement Staff will then pursue the violation through the processes outlined in Chapter 8 of the Charlotte Zoning Ordinance, see Appendix C. Should the violation be corrected through established HDC procedures, HDC Staff will notify the Zoning Enforcement Supervisor or designee, to suspend or end the enforcement process on the violation in guestion.
+The HDC's adopted Rules for Procedure provide more detail about the procedures for correcting violations, including Demolition without a Certificate of Appropriateness and/or a permit.